-- $\blacktriangleright$ Definition of efficient certification and $\mathcal{NP}$ is fundamentally asymmetric: - An input string s is a "yes" instance iff there exists a short string t such that B(s, t) = yes. - An input string s is a "no" instance iff for all short strings t, B(s, t) = no.
+- \blacktriangleright Definition of efficient certification and \mathcal{NP} is fundamentally asymmetric: - An input s is a "yes" instance iff there exists a short certificate t such that B(s, t) = yes. - An input s is a "no" instance iff for all short certificates t, B(s, t) = no.